linux-automation/lxa-iobus/README.rst

 Quickstart
 """"""""""

-If you have ``make`` installed on your system you can follow this section to start the server.
+We assume that the linux network interface connected to your CAN bus is ``can0``.
+If your CAN bus has a different name please take a look into our documentation.

-Make sure you have at least one CAN device on your bus an that your bus is terminated.
+Make sure you have at least one other CAN device on your bus (e.g. an IOBus-Device) and that your bus has sufficient termination resistors.
-If you connect a node to a not managed bus (as the server is not jet started) the network LED will blink until the node has been initialized.
+If you connect an IOBus-Device to a currently unmanaged bus (a CAN bus without a running lxa-iobus-server) the network LED on the IOBus-Device will blink until the node has been initialized.

 With this instructions you will first set up your SocketCAN device to work with the lxa-iobus-server.